 - Cover the top of the lid with cling wrap.

-- Place the lid onto the pot.
+- Place the lid on the pot.

-* Place the pot in a sunny spot and keep the soil moist but not drenched.
+- Place the pot in a sunny spot and keep the soil moist but not drenched.

-Preparing Mimosa Hostilis Seeds Shortcut
+Shortcut for Preparing Mimosa hostilis Seeds

 A seed will sprout within a few weeks under the right conditions.

-Monitor the seeds over the next few days and make sure that the towel stays damp but is not dripping with moisture.
+Monitor the seeds over the next few days and make sure that the paper towel stays damp but is not dripping with moisture.
 The closed bag will create an ideal humid environment for the little seeds to begin their journey.
 If the seeds haven't sprouted in a week, then you will need to try again with a new set of seeds.

-Planting Sprouts of the Mimosa Hostilis
+Planting Sprouts of the Mimosa hostilis

 Keep the soil moist but not saturated.
 Place the pots in a spot where they will receive a good amount of sunshine.
-Within two to six weeks you should have rows of seedlings ready for repotting.
+Within two to six weeks, you should have rows of seedlings ready for repotting.